gabrieltrad/gabrieltrad.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: Home
 permalink: /
 subtitle: Freelance Translator.
-Brazil (GMT-3)
+Portuguese <-> English Brazil (GMT-3)

 profile:
-  align: right
+  align: left
-  image: prof_pic.jpg
-  image_circular: True # crops the image to make it circular
+  image_circular: False # crops the image to make it circular
   more_info:
 news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
 <div style="text-align: left">
-English &lt;&gt; Portuguese Translator with a Bachelor’s Degree in Translation Studios from Federal University of Uberlândia, Brazil.
+Portuguese Translator with a Bachelor’s Degree in Translation Studies at Federal University of Uberlândia, Brazil.
 I have a wide knowledge of game localization, comic/manga translation, and TV series translation (subtitling).
 I have been translating since 2021.
 Check out my portfolio to see my works.</div>